DMovies - Your platform for thought-provoking cinema

 Perfect Days

-Wim Wenders returns to what he does best with this observational and meditative drama about a toilet cleaner forging ahead his lonely routine in Tokyo - from the Official Competition of the 76 Cannes Film Festival
+Wim Wenders returns to what he does best with this observational and meditative drama about a toilet cleaner forging ahead his lonely routine in Tokyo - in cinemas on Friday, February 23rd

 Hirayama does not seek compassion.
 He’s perfectly happy in his own company.
 This is not a film about an eccentric, awkward or repulsive misfit worthy of our pity.
 Our protagonist does not live a dysfunctional existence.
 He is introverted however pleasant to be around, one of those avuncular figures with a shy and honest smile.
 And this is not poverty porn, either.
 Hirayama’s house – despite being very humble – is very clean and comfortable.
 Our protagonist sleeps comfortably surrounded by piles of the audio cassettes which he cherishes so much.
 The old tapes are now back in fashion and worth a fortune, his young and bubbly apprentice Takeshi tells him.
 But he has no interest in selling them.
 Our protagonist is not keen on money.
 He does not want to change anything in his simple and gentle little world.

 With Perfect Days, the 77-year-old German director returns to what he mastered at the beginning of his career: quiet, reflexive and deeply humanistic dramas.
-He had long abandoned such films in favour of documentaries and more mainstream fiction flicks.
-His latest features Every Thing Will Be Fine (2015) and Submergence (2017) are fairly formulaic and conventional blockbusters.
-Maybe the fact that both films bombed aided to convince the filmmaker to return to his roots.
-Or maybe this wasn’t a commercial decision, but instead from the heart.
-One way or another, we should roll the red carpet for our good and ol’ Wim Wenders.
-This is a much welcome return!
+He had long abandoned such films in favour of documentaries and more mainstream flicks.
+His latest features Every Thing Will Be Fine (2015) and Submergence (2017) are fairly formulaic and conventional blockbusters, and they both bombed.
+We should roll the red carpet for our good and ol’ Wim Wenders.
+This is a much welcome return to the roots!

 By Victor Fraga - 25-05-2023